You Better Work!

 Distance:

 Works can vary in distance and are typically from three furlongs to seven furlongs with four or five furlongs being the most common.
 You’ll occasionally see a shorter work for a 2-year-old or a longer work, such as a mile.
-Seven furlong and mile works are somewhat rare.
+Seven furlong and mile works are not that common.

 Surface Condition: